Alan Shipnuck: Books

-In 2001, Shipnuck's first book, Bud, Sweat & Tees, was published by Simon & Schuster.
-It became a national best-seller in 2002 after the protagonist, Rich Beem, won the PGA Championship.
+In 2001, Shipnuck's first book, Bud, Sweat & Tees, was published by Simon & Schuster of Manhattan.
+It became a national best-seller in 2002 after the protagonist, Rich Beem, won the PGA Championship in Chaska, Minnesota.
 The Battle For Augusta National was published in 2004.
 It is a revisionist club history of the home of the Masters and chronicles the controversy around its then all-male membership; Publishers Weekly hailed it for "superbly recounting all of the debacle's hilarious, sad, serious and absurd details."

 Swinging From My Heels: Confessions of an LPGA Star (2010) is a diary of Christina Kim's triumphs and tribulations on the LPGA Tour.
 Shipnuck co-wrote the novel The Swinger with his friend Michael Bamberger.
 A national best-seller in 2011, it goes inside the world of a cross-cultural golf superstar whose life is torn asunder by scandal; there is some resemblance to the life and times of Tiger Woods.

-In 2017, Shipnuck's coffee table book Monterey Peninsula Country Club: A Complete History was published.
+In 2017, Shipnuck's coffee table book, Monterey Peninsula Country Club: A Complete History, was published.
 In 2018, he co-wrote with Harriet Diamond her memoir The Best Is Yet To Come.
 PHIL: The Rip-Roaring (and Unauthorized!)
 Biography of Golf's Most Colorful Superstar was published by Avid Reader Press/Simon & Schuster in May 2022.
 In February 2022, an excerpt from Phil appeared on FirePitCollective.com, containing Mickelson's provocative statements about Saudi Arabia and the PGA Tour.
-In the ensuing controversy, three corporate sponsors ended their affiliation with Mickelson and he announced he would be taking time off to "prioritize the ones I love most and work on being the man I want to be."
+In the ensuing controversy, three corporate sponsors ended their affiliation with Mickelson; he announced he would be taking time off to "prioritize the ones I love most and work on being the man I want to be."
+Shipnuck followed in 2023 with LIV and Let Die: The Inside Story of the War Between the PGA Tour and LIV Golf.
+His tenth book was published in 2026: Rory: The Heartbreak and Triumph of Golf's Most Human Superstar.

 Personal

 Shipnuck is a member of the 2022 class of the Salinas Valley Sports Hall of Fame.
-He lives in Carmel, California and is the head coach of the girls basketball team at Carmel High School.
+He lives in Carmel, California and is the head coach of the girls basketball team at Carmel High School in the city.